microsoft/Git-Credential-Manager-for-Windows/README.md

 ### Q: Why am always prompted for my username and password?

 Most likely, your environment is not configured correctly.
-You can verify that you’re environment is configured correctly by running `git config --list` and looking for `credential.helper=manager`.
+You can verify that your environment is configured correctly by running `git config --list` and looking for `credential.helper=manager`.
 If you do not see the line, then you know that Git does not know about the Git Credential Manager.
 You can configure Git to use the Credential Manager by running `git config credential.helper manager`.

 ### Q: Why does my GUI freeze when I push, pull, or fetch?